 Portland’s Maritime Accidents

-The Port of Portland can be a dangerous place to work and accidents, like at any other port, are all too common.
-These accidents can cause injuries ranging from mild cuts and scrapes to broken bones, head and neck injuries, back injuries, and in the worst cases may lead to fatalities.
-It isn’t just the port area that is hazardous.
-The waters leading into any port are crowded, busy, difficult to navigate, and conducive to collisions and other accidents.
-Waters further offshore are also dangerous for seamen working on ships and commercial fishing vessels.
-The northern waters off the coast of Maine are notoriously rough, especially in the winter.
+The Port of Portland can be a dangerous workplace, and accidents, like at any other port, are all too common.
+These accidents can cause injuries ranging from mild cuts and scrapes to broken bones, head and neck injuries, and back injuries, and in the worst cases, may lead to fatalities.

-In February, 2012, two fishermen experienced just how scary it can get out on the waters off the coast of Portland.
-Just the two men manned the fishing vessel and were working to drain water from the fish tanks on board when they broke a pipe.
-This led to flooding on the boat, which they were unable to get under control.
-Luckily for them they were rescued and both escaped injury, but it must have been frightening to know that the boat was going down and the end result could have been much worse.
-The boat ultimately sank about ten miles off the coast.
+This led to flooding on the boat, which they could not control.
+Luckily for them, they were rescued, and both escaped injury, but it must have been frightening to know that the boat was going down and the result could have been much worse.
+The ship ultimately sank about ten miles off the coast.

-Another offshore accident occurred in the Portland port area in 1996.
-A Liberian tanker crashed into the Million Dollar Bridge on its way into a terminal at the Port of Portland.
-In striking the bridge, the ship was damaged and over 170,000 gallons of oil spilled into the water, creating a major environmental disaster.
-Although no one was injured or killed in the accident, both the ship and the bridge were damaged extensively.
-Part of the reason for the accident was that the span of the bridge through which the ship had to pass was only 95 feet wide while the ship was 85 feet wide.
-Squeezing through was a major challenge.
-Also blamed was a miscommunication of the ship’s operator to the crew.
+Part of the reason for the accident was that the bridge span through which the boat had to pass was only 95 feet wide, while the ship was 85 feet wide.
+Squeezing through was a significant challenge.
+Also blamed was a miscommunication between the ship’s operator to the crew.

 Accidents also happen on dry land, in the port.
 In one such accident, a ship captain suffered injuries severe enough that he died from them a few months later.
-The captain was coordinating the unloading of cargo when a piece of machinery, weighing more than one ton, struck him.
-The part slid out of place because of a crane that moved in a way that was not expected.
-The large piece of metal pinned the captain against a railing.
-He had to have a leg amputated and had to go through a total of 22 surgeries before finally succumbing to his injuries.
-The captain’s widow sued for damages, citing negligence on the part of the employers responsible for the crane.
+The captain was coordinating the unloading of cargo when a piece of machinery weighing more than one ton struck him.

 Legal Rights for Maritime Workers

-In the maritime industry, both in Portland and in other locations, work is dangerous on a daily basis.
-Just one small error in judgment or miscommunication can have disastrous consequences.
-From the large cranes operating in the port to the possibility of ship collisions or sinking, accidents are always possible.
-In the worst cases these accidents lead to fatalities, but even when they don’t, injuries can be severe enough to keep a worker off the job for days, weeks, and even months.
+Accidents in maritime settings are always possible, from the large cranes operating in the port to the possibility of ship collisions or sinking.
+In the worst cases, these accidents lead to fatalities, but even when they don’t, injuries can be severe enough to keep a worker off the job for days, weeks, and even months.
 The costs of being hurt at work can be astronomical.

-To protect workers in this dangerous industry, federal maritime laws include the right to sue for compensation.
-This money can help injured workers pay for medical expenses, pay ordinary expenses until they can go back to work, and even cover punitive damages.
 Surviving dependents can also sue for this kind of compensation.
-If you have been injured on the job, a Portland, Maine maritime lawyer can help you get that compensation.
-Without this expert to help you, it is easy to make mistakes or to settle for less than what you are owed.
-To get everything you need to get back on your feet, rely on this law professional to guide you.
+If you have been injured on the job, a Portland, Maine, maritime lawyer can help you get that compensation.
+Without this expert to help you, making mistakes or settling for less than what you are owed is easy.